leozide/leocad/docs/README.txt

 - LeoCAD for Linux:

-  There are few options to install LeoCAD on Linux.
+  There are multiple ways to install LeoCAD on Linux.

   * AppImage: